 Recognising the Signs of Scoliosis

-Abnormal curvature of the spine is usually due to a condition known as scoliosis, which affects around 3% of the population.
-Scoliosis is normally a straightforward diagnosis, with an easy to distinguish ‘S’ shape to the spine instead of the usual straight line.
+Abnormal curvature of the spine is usually due to a condition known as scoliosis.
+Scoliosis is normally a straightforward diagnosis, with an easy to distinguish ‘S’ shape to the spine instead of the typical straight line.
 The condition is most common in individuals over 65, but it can also come about during early childhood and adolescent years.

 What is scoliosis?

-You’ve no doubt heard the term scoliosis before, but you may not know what exactly it refers to.
-It’s really quite simple – scoliosis is the abnormal curvature of the spine.
-Normally the spine maintains a straight structure, and this is evident when looking at a bare back.
-Those who have scoliosis will display a curvature of the spine, an abnormality which is easy to spot as the spine will appear crooked.
+You’ve no doubt heard the term scoliosis before, but you may not know what exactly it means.
+It’s quite simple, really – scoliosis is the abnormal curvature of the spine.

 Scoliosis is more common than you might think.
-Research has shown that around 1 in 2 people have mild scoliosis.
-In these cases, their condition may go unrecognised or, if diagnosed, be deemed insignificant enough that treatment would not be necessary.
+Research has shown that around 1 in 2 people have some form of mild scoliosis.
+In these cases, the condition may go unrecognised or, if diagnosed, be deemed not significant enough to warrant formal treatment.

 Scoliosis Age of Onset